ElBozoII/PC-Retailer-List/README.md

 ---
+title: Home
-layout: default
+layout: home
-title: Retailers around the world
 nav_order: 1
 has_toc: true
+permalink: /
 ---

 - `*` means that the retailer has good pricing